Prakash9944/node-excersice/mean/nodejs.md

     # Answer:-
         1. Clustering: Use the cluster module to fork the process and utilize multiple CPU cores.
         2. Load Balancing: Use a reverse proxy like NGINX or cloud services to distribute traffic across
-        3. Microservices: Break the application into smaller, independent services.
+        3. Micro-services: Break the application into smaller, independent services.
         4. Use Caching: Implement caching with Redis or Memcached for frequently accessed data.
         5. Horizontal Scaling: Use container orchestration tools like Docker and Kubernetes for deploying multiple instances.